 This history of The Silver Islet Campers’ Association was compiled from extensive interviews with our community elders and by panning through our old minutes and archives.
 During this investigation it became clear that over the years many people have been responsible for the over whelming success of the Silver Islet Campers’ Association and the development of our little community.
 It would be wonderful to recognize them all.
 I feel this document is far from complete, and I only offer it as a frame work to start from.

-Please feel free to add to or correct this information, hopefully, in the future, we will have a stand alone historical document that is indicative of our great past and promising future
+Please feel free to send your comments and suggestions for additions and/or corrections to this information.
+Hopefully, in the future, we will have a stand alone historical document that is indicative of our great past and promising future.

 HISTORY OF SILVER ISLET CAMPERS ASSOCIATION